wifipumpkin3/wifipumpkin3.github.io/_docs/getting-started.md

 > `stop`

-stop access point, process, thread, plugin and proxys that is running in background.
+stop access point, process, thread, plugin and proxies that is running in background.

 > `ignore`